-ST. LOUIS, Mo.
-Chris Williams of the St. Louis Rams didn’t realize something was missing from his life until he opened up this morning’s New York Times.
+LOS ANGELES.
+E.J.
+Gaines of the Los Angeles Rams didn’t realize something was missing from his life until he opened up this morning’s New York Times.

-“I was looking for the review of the Alvin Ailey dance company’s upcoming season when I noticed something in the sports pages,” said the 320-pound tackle.
+“I was looking for the review of the Alvin Ailey Dance Company’s upcoming season when I noticed something in the sports pages,” said the cornerback.
 “All of a sudden it hit me–I should have been playing football,” he says as he fires up a homemade particle accelerator he uses to make zucchini fritattas with the heat generated by collisions between quarks and gluons.

 The Rams are the NFL’s smartest team based on their collective performance on the Wonderlic Personnel Test, a standardized exam given at the NFL Scouting Combine to college football players who hope to make the pros.
 Despite that surfeit of grey matter, the team hasn’t made the playoffs since 2005.